 The Kaiser Foundation in a report at the end of 2014 said Americans enrolled in Medicare numbered 49,435,610.
 Fast forward to the upcoming tsunami of Baby Boomers reaching the age of 65 and gaining the right to enroll in Medicare.
 At over 10,000 a day, the system currently in place has every possibility of a huge financial overrun.
 In 2013 Medicare benefits equaled 14% of the federal budget.
 By 2020 it is estimated the percentage could increase to 19% and by 2030, nearly 30% of total federal expenditures.

 A recent quote by the Obama Administration stated that the increase in the number of enrollees was significant but not enough to endanger the program “thanks in part to “cost” savings embedded in the Affordable Care Act.”(Obamacare)

 The plan was simple, reduce the cost of reimbursements paid to medical providers and create a fund to allow those with no insurance coverage (or medical impairment) to be able to afford health care at a reasonable cost.
 (Plus tax increases and other fees)

 Take money from one pocket and put it in the other pocket, that is about as simple as it gets.
-The Affordable Care Act is doing just that by gradually reducing the amount of government spending for medical care.
+The Affordable Care Act is doing just that by gradually reducing the amount of government spending on medical care.

 Along with the magic of the moving money, came another sleight of hand, make those that can afford more, pay more.
 The government controls the payment of social security retirement benefits, so it is in the perfect position to know where to extract additional premiums to help with the Affordable Care Act cost.
 Most enrollees in Medicare Part B (supplemental insurance) pay $104.90 per month, but if your income is higher than $85,000 then a new premium is calculated for you, the additional cost on top of the $104.90 can be up to $335.70 a month additional.
 This is based on earning results, and the fact that the enrollee has paid into the system is completely ignored, those earning more, pay more.